Die Hard: Casting

 Willis chose Bonnie Bedelia (pictured in 1974) to portray Holly Gennero-McClane after he saw her performance in Heart Like a Wheel (1983).

 Because Die Hard was based on the novel sequel to the film adaptation of The Detective, the studio was contractually obliged to offer Frank Sinatra the role of John McClane.
 Sinatra, who was 70 at the time, declined.
 The role was then offered to various major stars including Sylvester Stallone, Richard Gere, Clint Eastwood, Harrison Ford, Burt Reynolds, Nick Nolte, Mel Gibson, Don Johnson, Richard Dean Anderson, Paul Newman, James Caan, and Al Pacino.
 The prevailing action archetype of the era was a muscle-bound, invincible macho man like Arnold Schwarzenegger, who was offered the role, but he wanted to branch out into comedy and turned it down to star in Twins (1988).
-Willis was known mainly for his comedic role in the romantic comedy television series Moonlighting, starring opposite Cybill Shepherd.
+Bruce Willis was known mainly for his comedic role in the romantic comedy television series Moonlighting, starring opposite Cybill Shepherd.
 He declined the role because of his contractual obligations to Moonlighting, but when Shepherd became pregnant, the show's production was stopped for eleven weeks, giving Willis enough time to take the role.

 McTiernan's girlfriend had a chance meeting with a representative of CinemaScore and asked them for analysis of Willis as the star.
 Their analysis showed that casting Willis would not have a negative impact; his participation was confirmed two weeks later.
 The choice was controversial as Willis had starred in only one other film, the moderately successful comedy Blind Date (1987).
 At the time, there was also a clear distinction between film and television actors.
 Though films like Ghostbusters (1984) had demonstrated that television stars could lead a blockbuster film, other television actors like Shelley Long and Bill Cosby had failed in their recent attempts to make the transition.